-The company has reinsured all ongoing business, except for terrorism and flood cover, with the Administrator and therefore retains no net insurance risk.
-However, this gives rise to a reliance on a single reinsurance counterparty.
-The Board considers that this is an acceptable risk due to the financial benefits provided by the reinsurance arrangements.
-There have been no material changes over the reporting period.
+The Company has reinsured all ongoing business, except for terrorism and flood cover, with the Administrator and therefore retains no net insurance risk on its ongoing portfolio of business.
+However, this results in a reliance on a single reinsurance counterparty.
+The Board considers this is an acceptable risk due to the financial benefits provided by the reinsurance arrangements.
+There have been no material changes to the credit risk exposure over the reporting period.